mahoujas/smsowl-nodejs/README.md

 ## Sms Owl Node.js Wrapper

-This package is wrapper of Sms Owl REST API hosted at [https://smsowl.in](https://smsowl.in)
+This package is wrapper of Sms Owl REST API hosted at [https://smsowl.in](https://smsowl.in).
+Sms Owl provides transactional and promotional SMS Gateway services.

 ### Installing Sms Owl package